waleedrady/AWS_Single_Region_Single_AZ/README.md

-# Single Region – Single AZ VPC
+# Single Region – Single AZ Terraform Script

 This Terraform Script will create the below resources in the US-East-1 Region (Virginia):